joemiller/suicide-sidecar/README.md

 - The container takes at least one command line argument - a path to watch.
   Multiple paths may be specified.
-- The container needs the POD_NAME and NAMESPACE provided as environment variables using the downward API.
+- The container needs the `POD_NAME` and `NAMESPACE` provided as environment variables using the downward API.
 - The container must have access to execute `kubectl delete pod` against itself.
-  This is the case in most kubernetes installations.
+  This is the case in most Kubernetes installations.

 Add the sidecar container to your Pod spec: